 I scored 316 on the GRE today.
 My breakdown was as such: 153 in verbal and 163 in quantitative.
 There were multiple strategies I adopted.
 I’ll start from verbal then quantitative and things you should do each day and just before the test about the test day in the end.
 I prepared one month since I was short on time.

-Okay so, if you’re from a technical background which doesn’t involve studying high level English or your reading is not that good or habitual, you’d pretty struggle from the start – just like me.
-I started when I downloaded the Magoosh Vocab flashcards app from the playstore or the AppStore on my mobile.
-First and foremost thing to realize is that you aren’t good in verbal even if you’re good at public speaking or such.
+Okay so, if you’re from a technical background that doesn’t involve studying high-level English or your reading is not that good or habitual, you’d pretty struggle from the start – just like me.
+The first and foremost thing to realize is that you aren’t good at verbal even if you’re good at public speaking or such.
 GRE’s verbal section tests on you the understanding of words and cramming the words wouldn’t help.
 I did 50 words each day and made sure to revise each day.
-I remembered almost 900 words from the app and kept them revising every day.
+I remembered almost 900 words and kept them revising every day.
 Also, as I said you have to know the words in context, so make sure you can make a sentence from each word you remember.
 You’ll see that as you begin to ‘feel’ or begin to understand the words, you’ll start getting some questions right.
 Furthermore, make it a habit to read an article a day from www.aldaily.com That’s what I did.
 I practiced RC questions from various sources though.

 - 50 new words + old ones